Mitsubishi Electric Corporation MELSEC iQ-F Series CPU module (Update A)

 Prerequisites

-- The CPU module's web server function must be enabled
+- The web server function must be enabled on the PLC

-- No authentication is required to trigger the denial of service
+- No authentication is typically required to send an HTTP request

-remotely exploitableno authentication requiredlow complexityno patch availableaffects web server availability on control systems
+remotely exploitableno authentication requiredlow complexityno patch availableaffects control system operations

 Exploitability